Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: MultiNest in Action: Sampling Noisy Likelihoods

 Naturally, as the noise amplitude $A$ in Equation (\ref{eq:noisygauss}) goes to zero, the results should approach those of Section \ref{sec:normals}.
 I tested $A\in\{0.5,0.05, 0.005\}$, although for this test the differences between $A=0.05$ and $A=0.005$ were negligible and predictable.
 The results from these tests are collected in Figure \ref{fig:spikeyErr}, which shows the errors in credible region widths as functions of $N_{\rm live}$, $\epsilon$, $A,$ and \texttt{tol}.
 When $A$ is small, the results are effectively unbiased, as expected.
 However, when the noise amplitude is large, MultiNest's posterior estimates can be systematically biased towards being erroneously narrow.

 More specifically, at larger values of the sampling efficiency (such as $\epsilon=0.3,$ which is still less than half that recommended by the MultiNest documentation for parameter estimation), MultiNest produces systematically narrow posterior estimates.
 These biases do not disappear as more live points are used in the analyses; rather, as live points are added the run-to-run variation seems to decrease while the median error remains roughly constant between runs.
 The biases are significantly reduced at $\epsilon=0.1,$ and virtually disappear for this problem by $\epsilon\leq0.03$.
 Intriguingly, for this particular problem, results can become slightly more biased as \texttt{tol}, the evidence tolerance used by MultiNest as a stopping condition, is decreased.
 Presumably, because the actual likelihood surface is nonsmooth, MultiNest's bounding ellipsoids have a tendency to systematically underestimate the actual isolikelihood surface at a given iteration.
-Since the noise introduced in this test is a perturbation overtop a general trend, once MultiNest's bounding hyperellipsoids are enlarged sufficiently at each stage they are able to derive much less biased samples.
-This tendency should hold for fairly generic, even smooth, likelihoods, but the this particular likelihood function seems to exacerbate the issue.
+Unlike the smooth test problems considered earlier, the likelihood surface in this test was highly non-monotonic and multimodal; in this case, increasing the number of live points enough to adequately sample every mode present at a given log likelihood is unfeasible, but decreasing the sampling efficiency is tractable.
+Since the noise introduced in this test is a perturbation overtop a general trend, once MultiNest's bounding hyperellipsoids are enlarged sufficiently at each stage they are able to draw much less biased samples.